PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 #### a.
 Current or Existing Solution / Design

+Right now, we are provided with the 3D file produced by the architect of the building in the BIMx format, as well as 2D maps of each floor (PDF).

 #### b.
 Suggested or Proposed Solution / Design

+In order to use it on Unity, we will convert the 3D map in one of the following format: FBX, MLT & OBJ.

 #### c.
 Test Plan